IBM-Bluemix-Docs/visual-recognition/tutorial-custom-classifier.md

 After you analyze an image in the "Getting started tutorial," you are ready to train and create a custom model.
 With a custom model, you can train the {{site.data.keyword.visualrecognitionshort}} service to classify images to suit your business needs.
 {: shortdesc}

+## Cost involved in creating a custom model.
+It is important that users should note that there is a significatn cost involved in creating a custom model.
+There is a cost of $0.10 for each training sample used when creating the custom classifier.
+For example, if the user uses 1000 images to train a classifier, the user will be billed 1000 * $0.10 = $100.

 ## Step 1:  Copy your credentials
 {: #copy-credentials}